Government incentives for plug-in electric vehicles: Federal incentives

 Fuel efficient vehicles attract less Luxury Car Tax, leading to a saving of up to $2,648.
 In 2021, the Luxury Car Tax threshold is $69,152 for fuel efficient vehicles and $79,659 for full electric vehicles BEVs.
 However, Australia's largest states of Victoria and New South Wales, and the Australian Capital Territory, are exempt from the Luxury Car Tax.
 The Federal Government has also committed to an industry-wide review of petrol and diesel standards in 2021.
 Euro 6 petrol and diesel standards are currently planned nationally in 2024.

+In 2026, the Australian Government Clean Energy Finance Corporation partnered with Hyundai to offer discounted finances on certain Hyundai and Kia EVs which are priced below the luxury car tax threshold (2026 $91,387).
+Customers may save between 0.5% to 1.0% on financing rate which could save $1,900 in interest rates.

 The Federal Government pledged to spend $74.5 million on charging infrastructure in the budget in 2021.
 The Federal Government is also contributing $15 million to a national electric vehicle charging network built by Evie Networks and connecting Melbourne, Canberra, Sydney, Adelaide and Brisbane.

 A Federal Government target for 100% of car sales to be electric vehicles before 2050 could also be included in the Federal Government's National Electric Vehicle Strategy.
 This is due to the Prime Minister stating in 2021 that the government's goal is to reach net zero emissions by 2050, which would require a national transition to 100% electric vehicles before 2050.
 Moreover, 60% of Australians support a nationwide ban on petrol and diesel car sales by 2035.